AeroAstro students offered exciting real-world challenges

 Summer research internships

 Summer internships are opportunities for students to obtain off-campus experiences in their field of interest.
-Interships give students a chance apply skills and knowledge obtained in the classroom to exciting real-world challenges.
+Internships give students a chance apply skills and knowledge obtained in the classroom to exciting real-world challenges.

 January Operation Internship Experience

 The January Operation Internship Experience is an opportunity for a small group of selected AeroAstro seniors and graduate students to learn firsthand about operational aspects of space flight at the Kennedy Space Center.
 The internships are sponsored by the Massachusetts Space Grant Consortium and take place during MIT's January Independent Activities Period.
-Participants are given lectures and tours by NASA engineers and scientists, and from companies in the commercial space sector such as Space X. Gaining this operational perspective at the Kennedy Space Center has compliments students' academic education and engineering research, and offered insight into potential careers in the aerospace area.
+Participants are given lectures and tours by NASA and commercial-sector engineers and scientists.
+Gaining this operational perspective at the Kennedy Space Center compliments students' academic education and engineering research, and offered insight into potential careers in the aerospace area.
 For more information, contact Massachusetts Space Grant director Professor Jeff Hoffman or associate director Raji Patel.